 DEAN NIEWOLNY, President/CEO

-In 2017, Dean authored his first book, Trade Up.
+In 2017, Dean authored his first book, Trade Up: How to Go From Just Making Money to Making A Difference.
 In it, Dean shares candidly about his personal transition into a second half of meaning and significance and the learnings of the Halftime Institute over 20 years of helping marketplace leaders do the same.
-Trade Up is available for pre-order on Amazon.com, Christianbook.com, and Barnes&Noble.com.
+Trade Up is available on Amazon.com, Christianbook.com, and Barnes&Noble.com.

 Having grown up playing sports—eventually in college and semi-professional baseball—Dean still enjoys coaching his son and attending his games.
 He and Lisa and their two children live in Southlake, Texas.